What is a VPN and Why Would You Use One?

 Accessing geo-restricted services

-Did you know that many streaming services, such as Netflix, have different content libraries in different parts of the world?
+Did you know that many streaming services, such as Netflix, have different content libraries in different regions?
 For example, Netflix in the U.S. doesn’t have all the same shows and movies as Netflix in the U.K.

 This is typically because of licensing agreements and restrictions that are likely impossible for a streaming service to change.
 But viewers who want to access more content have found that VPNs can help bypass geo-restrictions.